Chimstaz/microk8s-multinode-nfs/README.md

 ```
 You can see that 10.1.7.0 subnet is directly connected to master, while 10.1.88.0 is routed by flannel.
 Both cni0 and flannel.1 are logic interfaces.

 The script that is running on workers is written in nfs-busybox-rc.yaml.
 They should change content of the index.html file on nfs server.
-You can check it mounting nfs and displaing index.html file.
+You can check it mounting nfs and displaying index.html file.
 ```
 $ cat ~/tmpmnt/index.html
 Sun Jan 19 15:35:27 UTC 2020